skip to main content

 • Apply de-escalation strategies and provide time and space for students and/or staff to reset.
 Request support as needed.

-• Support your child’s attendance and engagement in all learning experiences.
+• Support their child’s attendance and engagement in all learning experiences.

-• Create a learning environment at home to support your child’s academic and social-emotional learning.
+• Create a learning environment at home to support academic and social-emotional learning.

-• Encourage and reinforce the importance of your child building positive relationships by demonstrating the acceptance of differences with regards to, but not limited to, race, gender, gender identity, sexual orientation, socioeconomic status, religion, language, disability, etc.
+• Encourage and reinforce the importance of building positive relationships by demonstrating the acceptance of differences with regards to, but not limited to, race/ethnicity, gender, gender identity, socioeconomic status, sexual orientation, language, culture, religion/beliefs, mental and physical ability, disability, age, and national origin.

-• Support your child in using self-care strategies to help achieve their goals and maintain well-being.
+• Encourage their child to self-advocate and seek personal and/or academic supports when needed.
+Encourage their child to use self-care strategies to help achieve their goals and maintain well-being.

-• Encourage your child to seek assistance and support from HCPSS staff and advocate for them when necessary.
+• Encourage their child to seek assistance and support from HCPSS staff and advocate for them, when necessary.

-• Be active in your child’s educational growth, by participating in family activities that support learning and well-being outside of the school setting.
+• Be active in their child’s educational growth by participating in family activities that support learning and well-being outside of the school setting.

-• Review Parent Portal and Canvas updates/messages for student progress reports and report cards and to monitor attendance and academic progress.
+• Review Parent Portal and Canvas updates/messages to monitor attendance and academic progress.

-• Be knowledgeable about HCPSS policies, regulations, and available resources to support your child.
+• Be knowledgeable about and adhere to HCPSS policies.

-• Work with staff to reinforce consequences and lessons learned from violations of the Code of Conduct.
+• Partner with staff to reinforce consequences and lessons learned from violations of the Code of Conduct.

 • Establish and maintain positive relationships with all stakeholders.